shallbe1/region-registration/README.md

 # region-regirstration

 This is the code for "Regional infrared and visible image registration for distribution substation areas with wide depth of field".
-The core Python file will be released shortly before the article is published.

 The weights of LightGlue and SAM2 are downloaded and placed according to https://github.com/cvg/LightGlue and https://github.com/facebookresearch/sam2.